-National Public Radio (NPR) is an American public radio broadcaster that serves as a programming syndicator to more than 1,000 public radio stations across the United States.
+National Public Radio (NPR) is an American public radio broadcaster that syndicates programming for more than 1,000 public radio stations in the United States.
 NPR specializes in news and cultural programming.

 Media assets

-National syndicator to a network of 1,000 radio stations
+Radio: National syndicator to a network of 1,000 radio stations.
+The network of NPR’s stations can be searched here.

 State Media Matrix Typology: Independent Public (IP)